 - Don’t download programs or share files with people or businesses you don’t know and trust.

-- If you receive an email from a sender you don’t recognize, be very wary of opening any attachments or clicking on links, as these might download a virus or malware onto your device.
-If an email looks suspicious, it is best to delete it.
+- If you receive a text message or email from a sender you don’t recognize, be very wary of opening any attachments or clicking on links, as these might download a virus or malware onto your device.
+If a message looks suspicious, it is best to delete it.

-- Beware of phishing emails.
+- Beware of business email compromise scams and phishing emails.
 Cybercriminals may try to steal your money or identity by posing as a legitimate business or government agency and asking you to send money or provide personal or financial information.
 If you are unsure of whether an email is legitimate, do not reply to it; instead, contact the business or institution directly by looking up the actual web address or phone number.